ZONING BYLAW COMPREHENSIVE RE-WRITE PROJECT

 We live in a residential neighborhood.
 A house on our street had 17 people living in it this winter.
 At times their acquaintances would show up and stay for days in a camper van plugged in to the house.
 Cars and vans were parked everywhere and at all angles.
 Once they were plowed in the street was very difficult to drive down.
 Surely it is a fire hazard to have that many people unrelated all living in one place.
 Calls to Click fix did little to address the chaos.
 I'm hoping a bylaw will be able to penalize/control landlords that have no regard for the neighborhood they don't live in

-BG asked over 1 year ago
+BG asked almost 2 years ago

 Hello,